Deploy linked ARM templates with VSTS

 APPLIES TO: Azure Data Factory Azure Synapse Analytics

 When dealing with deploying many components in Azure, a single ARM template might be challenging to manage and maintain.
 ARM linked templates allow you to make your deployment more modular and makes the templates easier to manage.
-When dealing with large deployments, it is highly recommended to consider breaking down your deployment into a main template and multiple linked templates representing different components of your deployment.
+When dealing with large deployments, it's highly recommended to consider breaking down your deployment into a main template and multiple linked templates representing different components of your deployment.

 Deploying ARM templates can be performed using several different methods such as using PowerShell, Azure CLI, and Azure portal.
 A recommended approach however is to adopt one of DevOps practices, namely continuous deployment.
 VSTS is an application lifecycle management tool hosted in the cloud and offered as a service.
 One of the capabilities VSTS offers is release management.

 This article describes how you can deploy linked ARM templates using the release management feature of VSTS.
-In order for the linked templates to be deployed properly, they will need to be stored in a location that can be reached by the Azure Resource Manager, such as Azure Storage; so we will show how Azure Storage can be used to stage the ARM template files.
+In order for the linked templates to be deployed properly, they need to be stored in a location that can be reached by the Azure Resource Manager, such as Azure Storage; so we show how Azure Storage can be used to stage the ARM template files.
 We will also show some recommended practices around keeping secrets protected using Azure Key Vault.

 Create an Azure Storage account

-Log in to the Azure portal and create an Azure Storage account following the steps documented here.
+Sign in to the Azure portal and create an Azure Storage account following the steps documented here.

 Once deployment is complete, navigate to the storage account and select Shared access signature.
 Select Service, Container, and Object for the Allowed resource types.
 Then select Generate SAS and connection string.
-Copy the SAS token and keep it available since we will use it later.
+Copy the SAS token and keep it available since we use it later.